dllllb/pytorch-lifestream/README.md

-We present Contrastive Learning for Event Sequences(CoLES) , a novel self-supervised method for building embeddings of discrete event sequences.
-In particular, the CoLES method can be effectively used to produce embeddings of complex event sequences that can be effectively used in various downstream tasks.
+`pytorch-lifestream` is the collection of methods for building embeddings of discrete event sequences using self-supervision.

+It includes:

+- Contrastive Learning for Event Sequences(CoLES)
+- Contrastive Predictive Coding (CPC)
+- Replaced Token Detection (RTD)

+It supports several types of encoders, including Transformer and RNN.

+It can process terabyte-size volumes of raw events like game history events, clickstream data, purchase history or card transactions.

 ## Installation